teamup-org/cleo-asp-501/README.md

 - Rubocop linting
 - Brakeman tests

-Continuous Development was setup through Heroku which has been linked to our Github repositories.
-The pipeline includes:
-- Review application through ```test``` branch
-- Production application through ```main``` branch

 ## Support
-The support of the application will (hopefull) close on 25 November 2024.
+The support of the application will close on May 6th.

 ## Future Development
 To all developers looking to build upon this project, here are several features that could be extended for greater usability: